 Although the new Pardot Lightning App will still be Pardot exposed within Salesforce, it will adopt the Lightning user experience users have grown to love.
 Plus, an end to those horrible navigation bugs.

-The new app will appear in the App Menu as ‘Pardot Beta’, seen below:
+The new app will appear in the App Menu as ‘Pardot – B2B Marketing Automation’, seen below:

 The most notable elements are:

-- Navigation bar tabs: Pardot sections, such as ‘Content’, ‘Automations’ will appear along the top (like Salesforce does with each object)
+- Navigation bar tabs: Pardot sections, such as ‘Content’, ‘Automations’ will appear along the top (like Salesforce does with each object).
+You can mix-n-match Pardot-specific tabs (eg. Pardot Settings) with Salesforce object tabs (eg. Campaigns):

 - Sidebar: Visibility into all ‘people’ records between Salesforce and Pardot: Visitors, Prospects, Leads, and Contacts.